 The 2-megapixel lens on board the Honor 7X works in the Portrait mode to achieve bokeh-like images.
 It essentially identifies the edges of the subject in focus and blurs out everything else.

 The front camera is an 8MP shooter that also boasts of a Portrait mode feature, which we found worked, but not as well as on the rear camera.
 The selfie shooter will take decent snaps for social media and the like, but it’s nothing out of the ordinary.

 Read: Honor 7X review

-Old, but still a powerful set of camera for that price
+Old, but still a powerful set of cameras for that price

 Weight: 153g | Dimensions: 145.5 x 71 x 7.5mm | OS: Android 7 | Screen size: 5.93-inch | Resolution: 1080 x 1920 | CPU: Kirin 950 | RAM: 4GB | Storage: 32/64GB | Battery: 3000mAh | Rear camera: 12 + 12MP | Front camera: 8MP

 The Honor 8 is the oldest phone in the lot, which was first launched at Rs 29,999 but now sells for just Rs 19,999.
-While the UI on the phone received backlash from the reviewers, it was the camera and design of that phone that was the main talking point of the phone.
+While the UI on the phone received quite a backlash from the reviewers, it was the camera and design of that phone that was the main talking point.